vschau/fend-memory-game/README.md

-# Memory Game Project
+# Memory Game
-This project is a simple Javascript game to test memory.
+This is a simple Javascript game to test memory.

 ## Getting Started
 Download or clone the code and open the index.html in the browser.